• Fri. Apr 18th, 2025

 POLIS CHRYSOCHOUS TODAY

-Polis today stands as a living testament to the enduring spirit of its people and the town’s history is evident in its well-preserved archaeological sites, museums, coveted churches and cultural festivals.
-The history of Polis like the whole island has been influenced by many diverse civilizations, which have all left their indelible mark on the town’s identity and heritage.
-The area surrounding Polis is still relatively unspoilt and it is known for its beautiful beaches, clear waters, and archaeological sites.
-Polis has also become a beacon of eco-tourism and the wider area is also home to many natural treasures that include nature trails and cycling routes.
-Polis continues to attract visitors from around the world who seek to explore its rich natural beauty.
-The main square of Polis acts as the central core of the town’s community and stretches along a picturesque pedestrian street bustling with banks, bakeries, hotels, cafes, bars, and restaurants.
-The central churches of the community are the 16th century Agios Andronikos, and the church of Agia Kyriaki, which is also known as Chrysopolitissa.
-The Latsi harbour, which can now accommodate over 200 recreational crafts, is a picturesque setting that is well known for its fresh fish and the town holds an annual fish festival every April to commemorate this.
-The closest beaches to the town are the Polis Chrysochous Municipal Beach and the Dasoudi Polis Chrysochous Beach, which are both well maintained.
-The Polis Chrysochous Camping site is a dedicated site that is open from April to October and is situated on the coast just north of the town of Polis.
+Polis Chrysochous today stands as a living testament to the enduring spirit of its people.
+Its history is evident in its well-preserved archaeological sites, museums, coveted churches and cultural festivals.
+The main square of the town acts as the central core of the town’s community and stretches along a picturesque pedestrian street bustling with banks, bakeries, hotels, cafes, bars, and restaurants.
+The town is dominated by the the 16th century Agios Andronikos church and the church of Agia Kyriaki, which is also known as Chrysopolitissa.
+The Latsi harbour, which can now accommodate over 200 recreational crafts, is a picturesque setting that is well known for its fresh fish.
+The town holds an annual fish festival during April to commemorate this.

 AERIAL VIEW OF LATSI HARBOUR